gandharvk422/mlatoz/README.md

 # Machine Learning A-Z: AI, Python & R + ChatGPT Bonus [2023]

-This repository contains the code for the algorithms implemented in the Udemy course "Machine Learning A-Z: AI, Python & R" by Hadelin de Ponteves and Kirill Eremenko.
+This repository contains the code for the algorithms implemented in the Udemy course *"Machine Learning A-Z: AI, Python & R"* by **Hadelin de Ponteves** and **Kirill Eremenko**.

 ## Course Overview